 Yes.
 To become a Baker you will need at least 10,000 Tezos - it's call a roll.
 To "bake" your own Tezos using your own stake, you would need to set up and host your own server node running both the node and baking software 24/7/365.
 It is highly advised that this server node has its own dedicated, unlimited bandwidth internet connection.
 You will also likely be required to own a secure hardware wallet and have it hooked up to the server node system at all times for added security.
 You will then be required to sponsor a 10% Tezos security bond to assure that you follow the Tezos "baking" rules.
 This 10% of your Tezos ownership could be lost permanently if baking violations or problems are detected.

 If hosting your own server node does not sound like something you are interested in doing, a Delegate such as TezosHodl.me is your most profitable alternative.
 As a delegate, we offer to share our profits (in the form of dividends) in a bid to attract more stakes such as yours.
 More stakes allow for economies of scale.

 Yes.
 When you delegate your Tezos, you're just giving the baker permission to bake them, your Tezos never leave your wallet, do not worry.

 The Tezos protocol is designed in a way that the baker uses the ratio of seven cycles back.
 Received rewards are frozen for five more cycles.
-After that, payments can already be made.
-We will pay back to delegation account on any cycle where rewards owed.
+After that, the payments will be made.
+We will pay back to the delegation accounts on any cycle where rewards are owed.
 We will pay rewards within half a cycle from the rewards being released.
 So once you get the first payment you will then receive a payment every cycle thereafter